 This Short Cut Beef Braciole recipe is pretty genius if you ask me.
 The meat comes out just as tender as if you braised a whole cut of meat for hours.

-Just head right to your deli counter and have them slice you some roast beef about 1/8″ thick.
-They’ll look at you like you’re crazy, because everyone seems to want their deli meat sliced really thin…but for this recipe you need it thick.
-And that’s the beef part of this beef braciole recipe – pretty smart right?
+Head right to your deli counter and have them slice you some roast beef about 1/8″ thick.
+They’ll look at you like you’re crazy, because everyone seems to want their deli meat sliced really thin…but trust the process.

 Roll each slice of roast beef up with mozzarella cheese, roasted red peppers and fresh basil.
 You can switch up the filling too but this filling combination is one of our favorites.